stevenrichter16/GANArt/README.md

 ##
 **In Summary**

 My long-term goal, to facilitate creativity with technology, has only just started.
-As displayed here, I will bring the originality, insight, and innovation essential for your business solutions.
+As I displayed here, I will bring the originality, insight, and innovation essential for your business solutions.